Washington Island Literary Festival

 Plot is the backbone of a good piece of fiction, the necessary skeleton.
 Narrative is the soul.
 Striking a balance between these two, sometimes competing, essentials is not an easy task.
 We'll review the elements of both plot and narrative and, along with some in-class exercises, attempt a better understanding of that elusive balance.

-POETRY: Rift and Repair with Heather Swan
+POETRY: Rift and Repair with Heather Swan THIS WORKSHOP IS NOW FULL; WAITLIST ONLY

 Impermanence is an essential part of our existence.
 Forms change, landscapes change, we change.
 We break and heal.
 We plant seeds and say farewell.
 How can poetry help us make these transitions gracefully?
 In this workshop, we will bring our attention to the rifts and the moments of repair in order to find peace and healing in the present moment through poetry.

-Multigenre: Writing 101: A Beginner's Toolkit with Marianne Fons and Alessandra Simmons Rolffs
+MULTIGENRE: Writing 101: A Beginner's Toolkit with Marianne Fons and Alessandra Simmons Rolffs

 Many people who love words and stories would like to try writing, but something holds them back.
 Maybe they fear the blank page, or they think real writers belong to some secret club, or they're just not sure how to start.
 If you have a novel, a memoir, or a collection of poems inside you, or just want to learn about the writing process, this workshop will demystify the solitary practice of writing and equip you with the tools to help you take those first steps.